 Refrigerant Leak Detection and Repair

 Depending on the accessibility of the leak, whether or not it requires a leak test, and what precisely requires repair, a regular refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re feeling uneasy, always ask your air conditioner repair expert to guide you through their process and review their findings.
+If you’re unsure, feel free to ask your air conditioner repair technician to guide you through his or her process and review their findings.

 AC Circuit Board Replacement

-There are times when the issue may be beyond the AC equipment itself and the circuit board may require replacement.
-Depending on your AC make and model, a new circuit board for your equipment could be priced anywhere from $450 to $1300.
+Sometimes the issue may be beyond the AC equipment itself and the circuit board may require replacement.
+Depending on the make and model of your air conditioner, a new circuit board for your equipment could be priced anywhere from $450 to $1300.

-If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a standard thermostat.
-Depending on which style of thermostat you decide on, you’re probably going to pay anywhere between $200 and $550 to install a new one.
-Luckily, the newest thermostats might pay back their purchase price in energy management savings, if they are programmed properly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a traditional thermostat.
+Depending on the type of thermostat you decide on, you’re looking at anywhere between $200 and $550 to have a new on installed.
+Fortunately, the newest thermostats might pay back their purchase price in energy management savings, if they are programmed accordingly.

 Capacitor or Contactor Replacement

-Again, it’s always good to review the pros and cons of choosing to repair your current air conditioner versus purchasing an upgraded, more energy-efficient piece of equipment.
-If replacing this part is the better option for you, a fan motor replacement may cost between $500 and $1200.
+Again, it’s always good to review the pros and cons of choosing to repair your current air conditioner versus investing in an upgraded, more energy-efficient AC system.
+If replacing this part is the better choice for you, a fan motor replacement could cost between $500 and $1200.

 NOTE: Part repair under warranty

-A common confusion is that if there is a part that needs to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are many other costs that may not be covered under the warranty that will be your responsibility.
-Even with common repairs, such as a capacitor replacement, the contractor still has to process your warranty through the manufacturer so they can get the credit on the part.
+A common confusion is that if a part replacement is required, that it is covered under the manufacturer’s equipment warranty; however, there are many other costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
+Even with common repairs, like a capacitor replacement, the contractor still has to process your warranty through the manufacturer so they can receive the credit on the part.
 Also, all manufacturers require the contractor to store the part for 60-120 days and may ask the contractor return the failed part at the contractor’s cost.
-Larger repairs, a compressor for example, are included in this process but these larger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
+Bigger repairs, a compressor for example, also require this process but those types of repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
 If you don’t have a labor warranty you will continuously have to incur charges for the technician’s labor.

 If you have any questions or ever need expert air conditioning repair, call R & M Climate Control Service Experts 24/7/365.